b33j0r/nit/README.md

 ## Purpose

-Nit is a framework for investigating Git-like storage systems.
+Nit is a framework for experimenting with Git-like versioned storage systems.
 It aims to abstract the basic operations of such a system using a component model.

-### Plumbing

-In Git, fundamental operations are implemented with low-level subcommands collectively referred to as "plumbling" (as opposed to porcelain, the high-level commands that most users need to use).

-Examples of plumbing commands:

-1. ls-files
-1. cat-file
-1. hash-object
-1.

-### Porcelain
+It supports the following high-level operations:

+ * `init`: initialize a repository
+ * `add`: include a file in the current working tree
+ * `commit`: save the current state of the working tree
+ * `checkout`: restore the working tree to a previous state

+As with Git, these operations are implemented in terms of lower-level operations.

+## Components

+A `Repository` object doesn't actually do a whole lot.
+It defines operations at a high level and then relies on parameterizable component objects for specific behavior.

+ * `SerializationStrategy`: converts objects into bytes
+ * `StorageStrategy`: saves and retrieves objects to and from the repository
+ * `WorkingTreeStrategy`: determines which files are in the working tree
+ * `IgnoreStrategy`: determines which files in the working tree should be ignored
+ * ``: